Did the College Football Playoff Expand?

 The Big 12’s exclusion from the 2014 playoffs amplified calls for expanded playoffs.
-Arguments for Stanford rang out this year, proponents insisting the Pac-12 compiles the strongest conference schedule.
+Arguments for Stanford rang out in 2015, proponents insisting the Pac-12 compiles the strongest conference schedule.

 Expanded playoffs grant more teams a shot at the national championship.
 Simple.
 Obvious.
 Why not give Baylor and TCU a chance last year?
-Stanford has an Outland Trophy winner and maybe a Heisman winner in 2015.
+Stanford had an Outland Trophy winner and a Heisman Trophy finalist in 2015.
 Why not let them in?
 Wouldn’t more teams generate more excitement?

 In principle, playoff expansion is simple.
 Let’s dig a little deeper, however, and question if expanded playoffs are better for the game.